technix/atrament.ink/docs/developer/atrament-core.md

 ### atrament.off(event, listener)

-Unsubscribe specified listener from the Atrament event.
+Unsubscribe the specified listener from the Atrament event.

 ### atrament.state

-Returns Atrament state interface.
-Can be used to operate state directly:
+Returns the Atrament state interface.
+Can be used to operate the state directly:

 ```
 atrament.state.setSubkey('game', 'checkpoint', true);